How to Design Forms That People Will Use

 If you need to know what days someone is available, or what services they are interested in, make a choice field with either checkboxes or radio buttons that a user can select, rather than having them type everything out.

 People are more likely to use and trust a form that has an aesthetically pleasing design.
 Make sure you take the visual appeal into consideration when designing your form.
 Don’t do just a drab and plain form with various boxes to fill out.
+Take the email subscription form by All Language Resources for example.
+They have an appealing graphic, nice color choices, and fun use of fonts.

 You really want to make your CTA stand out.
 There have been various studies based on how changing the color of your CTA can increase conversion rates, however, this can be misleading.
 It’s not a matter of simply changing the color, it’s a matter of picking a color that is contrasting to the rest of the site.